C++ Data Types: Primitive, Derived and User-defined Types

 3. double (Double Precision Type)

-A decimal number is represented in double precision, which means the double data type is used in programming, which has more accuracy than float.
+C++ represents a decimal number in double precision, and programmers use the double data type in programming to achieve greater accuracy than float.
 Double is a 64-bit type, so it can store a larger range of values and represents all values better.
 Double is better for specific precision calculations.
+It is considered one of the most accurate numeric data types in C++.

 Example: